saleor/saleor-dashboard/.changeset/six-hairs-cover.md

 "saleor-dashboard": patch
 ---

-Now 'no shipping method' warning in draft order creation has an improved, clearer message
+Now you can see the reason why shipping methods are incorrect when creating draft orders.
+This means creating new draft orders will pop up an error with the details of incorrect shipping.